Keywords

 "Whatever you do," said my Calgary taxi driver when he discovered I was heading to Montreal, "Don't miss the jazz festival."

 Good advice.
-Running June 29 to July 9, 2006, the Montreal Jazz Festival delivers everything fun-loving citizens and visitors alike have come to expect from this city.
+Running at the beginning of July each year, the Montreal Jazz Festival delivers everything fun-loving citizens and visitors alike have come to expect from this city.
 This year's festival will feature artists from 30 different countries and more than 350 free outdoor performances.

 Shakespeare in the Park

 Introduce your family to Shakespeare outdoor-style.
-Shakespeare in the Park runs from July 22 to August 15 this year, offering performances of "Much Ado About Nothing" in parks throughout the city.
+Shakespeare in the Park runs from July to August each year, offering performances in parks throughout the city.
 Admission to this event is pay-what-you-can.
 For more details, call 514-916-7275.

 If it's Saturday, you must be at the Atwater Market!